 Whaling

-Similar to spear phishing, whaling is a highly-targeted attack vector.
-It’s designed to strike at an organization’s “big phish”.
-A big phish is a high-value individual.
-Such as a senior executive, a high-level official in private business, or anyone with privileged access to government (or top secret) information.
-These high value targets have credentials or access that if compromised, could endanger the entire business.
-Similar to spear phishing, these attacks can be more difficult to detect because of their stealth and because they are generally sent on a one-time basis.
+Whaling is a highly targeted attack designed to strike at an organization’s “big phish.”
+A big phish is a high-value individual such as a senior executive, a high-level official in private business, or anyone with privileged access to government (or top secret) information.
+These high-value targets have credentials or access that, if compromised, could endanger the entire business.
+Like spear phishing, these attacks can be more difficult to detect because of their stealth and because they are generally sent on a one-time basis.

 The City Treasurer of Ottawa, Marian Simulik became a victim of a whaling attack.
-On July 6, 2018, she received the following email purportedly from her boss, city manager Steve Kanellakos and approved the transfer of $97,797.20 in funds.
+She received the following email, purportedly from her boss, city manager Steve Kanellakos, and approved the transfer of $97,797.20 in funds.
 The email reads in part:

-- As part of a pentest.
-Usually leading to a controlled compromise of the organization’s digital or human network.
+• As part of an adversarial simulation, usually leading to a controlled compromise of the organization’s digital or human network.
 The exposed vulnerabilities are reported in detail to allow the organization to strengthen their security.

-Companies spend thousands of dollars on IDS systems, firewalls and other protection devices to monitor the network.
-However just one skilled phishing attack can lead to total devastation in a company.
-Technical solutions exist to stop phishing attacks.
-However, there is no practical way to prevent an employee from clicking links, opening attachments, or filling out forms.
+Companies spend thousands of dollars on IDS (Intrusion Detection System) appliances, firewalls and other protection devices to watch the network.
+However, just one skilled phishing attack can lead to total devastation in a company.
+While technical solutions exist to stop phishing attacks, there is no practical way to prevent an employee from clicking links, opening attachments, or filling out forms.
 The best defense is to educate employees and ensure they understand the threats posed by phishing attacks.
-As a result they are less likely to click malicious links, and more likely to report suspicious activity.
-To this end, security awareness training equips leadership to know how their organization will respond to phishing attacks.
+As a result, they are less likely to click malicious links, and more likely to report suspicious activity.
+To this end, security awareness training such as Managed Phishing Service equips leadership to know how their organization will respond to phishing attacks.

 Reference: